killerwhile/kafka-assignment-optimizer/README.md

 # No changes

-If no change, the API call answers:
+If the current assignment is already optimal, the API will simply answer with an empty list, as follow:

 ```
 {"version":1,"partitions":[]}